roshanis/10kings/chapter2_alauddin_khilji_final.md

 After Hassan left, I sat in the darkness, knowing Alauddin was right.

 I had chosen.
-Not actively, not dramatically, but definitely.
 When Abachi laid out the conspiracy, I could have stood up, drawn my sword, arrested everyone in that room.
 That's what Zafar Khan would have done.
 That's what a truly loyal soldier would have done.

 Instead, I sat there, angry and tired and resentful, and let treason wash over me like water.